awsdocs/amazon-vpc-user-guide/doc_source/Extend_VPCs.md

 + IPv6 is not supported
 + Internet traffic will egress locally\.

-### Accessing Local Zones using a Direct Connect gateway<a name="access-local-zone"></a>
+### Access Local Zones using a Direct Connect gateway<a name="access-local-zone"></a>

 Consider the scenario where you want an on\-premises data center to access resources that are in a Local Zone\.
 You use a virtual private gateway for the VPC associated with the Local Zone to connect to a Direct Connect gateway\.
 The Direct Connect gateway connects to an AWS Direct Connect location in a Region\.
 The on\-premises data center has an AWS Direct Connect connection to the AWS Direct Connect location\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/dxgw-lz.png)

 You configure the following resources for this configuration:
 + A virtual private gateway for the VPC that is associated with the Local Zone subnet\.
-You can view the VPC for the subnet on the subnet details page in the Amazon VPC Console, or use [describe\-subnets](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-subnets.html)\.
+You can view the VPC for the subnet on the subnet details page in the Amazon Virtual Private Cloud Console, or use [describe\-subnets](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-subnets.html)\.

   For information about how to create a virtual private gateway, see [Create a target gateway](https://docs.aws.amazon.com/vpn/latest/s2svpn/SetUpVPNConnections.html#vpn-create-target-gateway) in the *AWS Site\-to\-Site VPN User Guide*\.
 + A Direct Connect connection\.
 AWS recommends that you use one of the following locations for the best latency performance to the LA Local Zones: